Skip to content

 Owner-builder loans are construction-to-permanent or construction-only loans where the borrower also acts in the capacity of the home builder.

-Most lenders won’t allow the borrower to act as their own builder because of the complexity of constructing a home and experience required to comply with building codes.
+Most lenders will not allow the borrower to act as their own builder because of the complexity of constructing a home and the experience required to comply with building codes.

 Lenders that do typically only allow it if the borrower is a licensed builder by trade.